-- Take time to understand the additional healthcare insurance offers.
+- Take time to understand the additional healthcare your insurance offers.

-- Find out if they offer any service in English as well (not only basic information, but also declaration forms etc).
+- Find out if they offer any service in English (not only basic information, but also declaration forms etc).

 - Find out if you can get discount through an organisation.
 By law organisations, unions, clubs etc. can be given up to 10% discount if they hook up with one insurance company.

 - Find out what the rules are around traveling abroad and healthcare coverage.
 Most insurances now provide the European Health Insurance Card (EHIC) automatically, but this is not always the case.
 This EHIC can make your life easier if you travel within Europe and find you need urgent medical treatment.

 Be aware that a public healthcare insurance only covers medical expenses and repatriation costs back to the Netherlands.
 For other costs, such as repatriation back to your home country, or liability, you will need to take out an insurance with a different insurance company.

 If you are entitled to a Dutch public health insurance you also have the obligation to take out such an insurance.
 If you do not comply with this obligations you may be fined 130% of the monthly premium over each month you have not been insured, with a maximum of 5 years.
 The CAK will send you a letter stating that you ought to take out a Dutch public healthcare insurance, and if you fail to do so with the set term in the letter, they will fine you.
 Unfortunately sometimes people who are not allowed a Dutch public healthcare insurance also receive this letter.
 Always take action when you receive such a letter.